EC-Nordbund/vuetify-icon-injector/README.md

 So remeber not to use `mdi-***` strings in your template for any other reason than for the icons.

 ## Install
-1. Install `yarn add vuetify-icon-injector` or `npm i vuetify-icon-injector`
+1. Install `yarn add @ec-nordbund/vuetify-icon-injector` or `npm i @ec-nordbund/vuetify-icon-injector`
 2. Add it to your vue loader Options: